rjsf-team/react-jsonschema-form/README.md

 }
 ```

-Sometimes normalizing a deep nested schema can result in a subschema which is accessed by a reference and has references of its own.
-Such references will be followed unless the subschema refers to itself or has a circular reference between two items, then the form will throw an Error due to the malformed schema.
+Subschemas can reference other subschemas, which can reference other subschemas and so on.
+This chain of references will be followed, but if it appears to be infinite or circular, an error will be thrown.

 Self referencing schema: